-- "By-law" means legislation passed by the council of the Municipality, and which is binding on the Municipality and on the persons and institutions to which it applies. - "Calendar year" means 12 consecutive months of a financial year(s).
+"By-law" shall mean legislation passed by the council of the Municipality, and which shall be binding on the Municipality and on the persons and institutions to which it applies.

+"Calendar year" shall mean 12 consecutive months of a financial year(s).